claytongulick/chip-input/README.md

 ### autocomplete_highlight
 Whether the autocomplete list should be highlighted with the search term.
 Setting this to false will disable highlighting.
 True by default.

+### autocomplete_dismiss_target
+Normally the component listens on document for a click event to dismiss the autocomplete popup.
+Sometimes this isn't desirable, like in the case of usage inside certain modals or popups.
+In this case, a different target can be specified where the component will listen for the click event.
+This should be a dom node.

 ### show_autocomplete_on_focus
 Display the autocomplete list on focus, don't wait for a key to be pressed.
 The autocomplete callback function will be passed a blank value for input in this case, and can decide what default items should be displayed in the list.